frommelmak/aws-scripts/README.md

   -H HOST, --host HOST  Mongodb host: <hostname>:<port>.
 By default: localhost:27017 -d DATABASE, --database DATABASE
-                        For the dump method: The database to backup (all if not provided) -e EXCLUDE_COLLECTION, --exclude_collection EXCLUDE_COLLECTION
+                        For the dump method: The database to backup (all if not provided) -c COLLECTION, --collection COLLECTION
+                        For the dump method: The collection to backup.
+Requires '-d' option -e EXCLUDE_COLLECTION, --exclude_collection EXCLUDE_COLLECTION
                         For the dump method: The collection to exclude from backup.
 Requires '-d' option -o OUT, --out OUT     For the dump method: The output directory for dumped files